Prem Nazir: 1980s: Late career

 By the beginning of the 1980s, Nazir himself moved into supporting roles.
 He mostly played supporting roles with Jayan, Sukumaran, Shankar and Soman.
 In 1980, he acted in Ariyappedatha Rahasyam directed by P. Venu along with Jayan.
 In 1981, he played a major supporting role in Mohan's Vida Parayum Munpe that earned him the Kerala State Special Jury Award.
 His most iconic role till date came in the form of Padayottam released in 1982.
 Based loosely on the evergreen classic, The Count of Monte Cristo by Alexandre Dumas, Nazir played the titular role of Thamban, a prince who is cheated by his so called dear ones and friends and made a slave in a vessel.
 How he returns and hunts down those who were responsible for wrecking his life forms the crux of the story.
 He played his last hero role in Vellarikka Pattanam (1985) along with Ratheesh.
-It is also reputed the Nazir missed the National award for best actor by just one vote for role.
+It is also reputed the Nazir missed the National Award for Best Actor by just one vote for the role.
 His second last film was Ayalvasi Oru Daridravasi (1986), where he starred with Mukesh, Shankar, Nedumudi Venu, Sukumari and Seema.
 His last completed film was A. T. Abu's Dhwani (1988), in which he co-starred with Jayaram.
 His last release was Priyadarshan's Kadathanadan Ambadi (1990), in which he co-starred with Mohanlal.
 In one of his last interviews, he had expressed a desire to direct a film with Mammootty and Mohanlal in the lead.